Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo

 \subsection{Classes}

-\subsubsection{Class Continuity}
+\subsubsection{Class continuity}

-When deriving the mapping of the Gaussian clusters to the asteroid classes, we strive to maximize the resemblance of the resulting taxonomy to the established system by \citet{1984PhDT.........3T} and the Bus-DeMeo system.
+When deriving the mapping of the Gaussian clusters to the asteroid classes, we strive to maximise the resemblance of the resulting taxonomy to the established system by \citet{1984PhDT.........3T} and the Bus-DeMeo system.
 For any change in the classes, we weigh the evidence in the data to necessitate the change against the overall practicality of class continuity, opting for the latter when in doubt.
-Furthermore, we also take into account mineralogic and meteoritic interpretations established in the literature using observables outside this feature space, allowing to derive classes which are more useful for communicating class properties within the community.
+Furthermore, we also take into account mineralogic and meteoritic interpretations established in the literature using observables outside this feature space, allowing us to derive classes which are more useful for communicating class properties within the community.
 These influences from outside the data-driven approach are stated in the description of the respective class in \cref{sec:discussion}.

-The main drivers for the evolution of the class scheme are twofold; (1) the fundamental difference between the probabilistic clustering employed here and the visual clustering used in previous schemes, affecting specifically classes which reflect continuous trends in the asteroid population, and (2) the re-introduction of the albedo to the observables of the taxonomy.
+The main drivers for the evolution of the class scheme are twofold.
+The first is the fundamental difference between the probabilistic clustering employed here and the visual clustering used in previous schemes, affecting specifically classes that reflect continuous trends in the asteroid population.
+The second is the reintroduction of the albedo to the observables of the taxonomy.

-The fundamental division of asteroids into feature-poor and feature-rich populations, the \class{C}- and \class{S}-complexes, is the baseline of our scheme as it has been since the first taxonomic efforts by \citet{SurfacePropertChapma1975}.
+The fundamental division of asteroids into feature-poor and feature-rich populations, the \class{C}- and \class{S}-complexes, is the baseline of our scheme, as it has been since the first taxonomic efforts by \citet{SurfacePropertChapma1975}.
 A small population of asteroids with faint features occupies the space between these complexes in \citet{AnExtensionOfDemeo2009}, separated into the classes \class{K}, \class{L}, \class{Xc}, \class{Xe}, \class{Xk}, and \class{T}.
-Due to the taxonomic information provided by the albedo and targeted campaigns of these populations \citep[\eg][]{TheCompositionOckert2010,TheCompositionNeeley2014}, this population has grown considerably, to the point that we recognize it as a third complex which we dub the \class{M}-complex based on its most populous class.
+Thanks to the taxonomic information provided by the albedo and targeted campaigns of these populations \citep[\eg][]{TheCompositionOckert2010,TheCompositionNeeley2014}, this population has grown considerably, to the point that we recognise it as a third complex, which we dub the \class{M}-complex based on its most populous class.